Federal and State Financial Aid Programs

 Provides on- and off-campus jobs for students with financial need to help them earn money to pay for their educational expenses.
 Student must demonstrate financial need and be enrolled at least half-time (6 or more credits).

 Application: Complete the FAFSA each academic year.
-Financial Aid must award aid to the applicant.
-Complete and file an employment application in the Job Placement Office, Room 8238 of the Technology Center.
+Financial Aid must award this aid type to the applicant.
+FWS recipients must also complete and file an employment application in Job Placement, Room 8238 of the Technology Center.

 TAP is a New York State entitlement program.
 Eligible students must be: